jsmit659/BioMed-Midterm/README.md

 ### Show some examples of scaled images in JNB

-Once them Images have been downsized to 32x32x3, the images are extremly small and almost indistinguishable.
+Once the Images have been downsized to 32x32x3, the images are extremly small and almost indistinguishable.
 Below are some examples of these newly generated downsized images.

 ![DME-323904-3](https://user-images.githubusercontent.com/113131600/227603680-65620948-0156-465b-82b6-fbb10561e790.jpeg)
 ![DME-328450-1](https://user-images.githubusercontent.com/113131600/227603684-6133a1d7-9f22-4d54-8301-9968e0afa103.jpeg)